“Learn as if you were to live forever,” Mahatma Gandhi encouraged.

 What is lifelong learning?

 Lifelong learning is generally defined as the continual, voluntary, and self-directed chase for knowledge.
 And this can be professional or personal.
 As you may recognize, self-learning can help you understand your desires and goals—and take action.

 Even if you have landed your dream job, you might feel that something is missing—or that you’re reaching for more.
-Remember: that’s human.
-Lifelong learning, as a concept, recognizes that beyond school and career, you have an innate curiosity for knowledge.
+Remember: this is human.
+Lifelong learning, as a concept, recognizes that beyond school and career, humans have an innate curiosity for knowledge.

 And the things you learn don’t have to fall under traditional categories (in the science, literature, math fields).
 You can follow your desires.
 Maybe you want to learn how to sail, or perhaps you’ve always wanted to learn the ins and outs of real estate.

 More than just a curiosity for knowledge—it’s important to remember that we, humans, have the capacity to expand our knowledge.
 For instance, during the pandemic, we all engaged in a collective effort to learn new skills related to digitalized lifestyles.
-This means that, when you feel as though you’re in a rut, you have the strength and human power to break out of that rut—and identifying something new to learn may be the cure.
+When you feel as though you’re in a rut, it’s critical to remember that you have the strength and human power to break out—and identifying a new passion, project, or interest may be the cure.

 Whether or not you have personal feelings against Dr. Seuss, he did get one thing right:

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”

 He hit it on the nose.
 If you’re continually on the quest for knowledge, you will go more places.
 And don’t get me wrong—this doesn’t mean that people who learn more are bound to travel more.
 When I say “go more places”, I mean physically, mentally, and spiritually.

 The age of technology is a lifelong learner’s best friend